dandemeyere/cache-flow/Readme.markdown

 # I'm a monster!
 # => "Hey Brother"
 ```
-This is why CacheFlow was created.
+This is why Cache Flow was created.
 We wanted to utilize `expires_in` functionality to manage when our cache busts in a predictable way.
-With CacheFlow, you don't have to worry about when your cache store will bust - you just let CacheFlow take care of that.
+With Cache Flow, you don't have to worry about when your cache store will bust - you just let Cache Flow take care of that.
 Straight cache, homey.

 ![http://blackathlete.net/wp-content/uploads/2013/12/cash.gif](http://blackathlete.net/wp-content/uploads/2013/12/cash.gif)